florian-d/AL-Go/Workshop/PublishToProduction.md

 ## Publish to Environment

-Menually publishing to environments is done by running the **Publish To Environment** workflow and specifying which version to publish.
+Manually publishing to environments is done by running the **Publish To Environment** workflow and specifying which version to publish.

 | ![image](https://github.com/microsoft/AL-Go/assets/10775043/57f8441b-d414-4225-9cf4-dc2f7ce185a0) |
 |-|